 Little CMS tries to optimize profile chains whatever possible.
 There are some built-in optimization schemes, and you can add new schemas by using a plug-in.
-This generally improves the performance of the transform, but may introduce a small delay of 1-2 seconds when creating the transform.
-If you are going to transform just few colors, you don't need this precalculations.
-Then, the flag cmsFLAGS_NOOPTIMIZE in cmsCreateTransform() can be used to inhibit the optimization process.
+This generally improves the performance of the transform, but may introduce a small delay when creating the transform.
+In modern machines this is not noticeable at all.
+If you are going to transform few colors. you don't need this precalculations.
+Then. iust the flag cmsFLAGS NOOPTIMIZE in cmsCreateTransform() can be used to inhibit the optimization process.
 See the API reference for a more detailed discussion of the flags.